This Strawberry Shortcake Cake gives a new twist to an old classic. Vanilla cake layers, fresh strawberries, and mascarpone cream!

 - Chill each cake layer for 15-30 mins.

-- Carefully remove cakes from cake boards and stack on each other.
+- Carefully remove cakes from cake boards and stack them onto each other.

 - Serve within a day or two.
 Must be refrigerated.